syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 The data grid performs paging of data using the `SfDataPager`.
 To enable paging, follow the procedure:

-* Create a new SfDataPager widget, and bind the `SfDatGrid.DataGridSource` to the `SfDataPager.delegate` property.
+* Create a new `SfDataPager` widget, and bind the `SfDatGrid.DataGridSource` to the `SfDataPager.delegate` property.
 * Set the number of rows to be displayed on a page by setting the `SfDataPager.rowsPerPage` property.
 * Set the number of buttons that should be displayed in view by setting the `SfDataPager.visibleItemsCount` property.
-* Extent `SfDataPager.delegate.rowCount` propety and `SfDataPager.delegate.handlePageChanges` method in `SfDataGrid.DataGridSource`.
+* Extent `SfDataPager.delegate.rowCount` property and `SfDataPager.delegate.handlePageChanges` method in `SfDataGrid.DataGridSource`.

 N> The `SfDataPager.visibleItemsCount` property default value is 5.